mclevey/CV/cv_mclevey.md

 \footnotesize{\ind Italics = student at time of publication}\bigskip
 \normalsize

 \ind Owen Gallupe, John McLevey, and Sarah Brown.
-Forthcoming.
+2018.
 "Selection or Influence?
 A Meta-Analysis of the Association between Peer and Personal Offending." *Journal of Quantitative Criminology*.
+1-23.

 \ind John McLevey, *Alexander Graham*, *Reid McIlroy-Young*, *Pierson Browne*, and Kathryn S. Plaisance.
 2018.
 "Interdisciplinarity and Insularity in the Diffusion of Knowledge: An Analysis of Disciplinary Boundaries Between Philosophy of Science and the Sciences." *Scientometrics*.
-Issue number not yet assigned.
+117(1):331-349.

 \ind John McLevey and *Ryan Deschamps*.
 2018.
 "The Sociology of Public Policy Formation and Implementation."
 William Outhwaite and Stephen Turner (eds) *The SAGE Handbook of Political Sociology*.
 SAGE.